dseeni/TechArtDemos/README.md

 during layout or modeling tasks
 - [x] Aim lights, Aim Constraints, or align deformers when lighting or rigging

-#### SnapAlign supports all the snapping features found in Maya's native snapping system
+#### SnapAlign includes all the snapping features found in Maya's native snapping system

 - Axis Constraint Snap along axis *[X, Y, Z]*
 - Object or Component full snap *[XYZ]*
+- Supports planar snapping with XY YZ ZX set to active on the move tool similar to 3Ds-Max
+- Extends Maya's *Keep Spacing* to include components and objects for easy alignment and snapping

 #### SnapAlign adds the following features